Making a new tradition, Oratory students rose to the challenge of delivering their final speeches online.

 Letters to the Community

-"We are grateful for the conversations this transformational movement aimed at stamping out racial injustice has generated on our campus and amongst so many in our community who are right to expect action more than sentiment ..."
+"We are grateful for the conversations this transformational movement aimed at stamping out racial injustice has generated on our campus ..."

-"As we move from an unprecedented spring to a summer full of uncertainty about what lies ahead in the midst of the COVID-19 pandemic that has claimed more than 100,000 American lives, we are also wrestling with the pain and frustration that has followed the tragic killing of George Floyd in Minneapolis..."
+"We are wrestling with the pain and frustration that has followed the tragic killing of George Floyd in Minneapolis..."

 Employees' Professional Development

-Speakers kicking off Brooks' employees professional development in diversity, equity and inclusion (DEI) work for the fall 2020 school year include:
+Speakers kicking off Brooks' employees professional development in diversity, equity and inclusion (DEI) work for the fall 2020 school year included:

 - Raising Race Questions author Ali Michael, Ph.D.